 Shout out to my work, for having some decent anime movies available to rent.
 And yes, before you ask, people still rent movies.
 About two hundred people rent movies a day where I'm at.
 It's actually exhausting.

 (I say probably because this is just what I came up with thinking about it vaguely.
-If I give it deep thought it could be different)
+If I give it deep thought it could be different.
+May not be at ten when you read this.)

 In No Particular Order As Always